DashboardTaxImportSettings

 But the headline obscures significant dispersion beneath it.
 Sector performance varied enormously:

-An investor concentrated in consumer goods stocks had a transformative year.
+An investor concentrated in consumer goods stocks had a remarkable year.
 An investor concentrated in oil and gas stocks effectively stood still.
-The ASI is an aggregate — it does not represent any individual investor's experience.
+The ASI is an aggregate; it does not represent any individual investor's experience.

 There are also tax implications that fixed income investors do not face.
 Under the 2025 Finance Act, equity disposals are subject to Capital Gains Tax at 30% when both thresholds are exceeded: ₦150 million in total proceeds over a 12-month rolling window and ₦10 million in net capital gains within a calendar year.
 Dividends are subject to a separate 10% withholding tax.